e10withadot/ReactBotLinux/README.md

 6. Run the program with `sudo ./venv/bin/python main.py`
 7. Make a pull request on GitHub
 8. If you want to use pyinstaller to make an executable, you probably need to modify vlc.py.
 Follow along with the instructions at the last comment of [this GitHub issue](https://github.com/pyinstaller/pyinstaller/issues/4506); You'll know if you forgot this if you get some message along the lines of NoneType has no method media_player_new()

+# Credits

+Thanks to Cuyoya for reacting positively to the original "How to get reactbot on linux" message which encouraged me to actually consider doing this
+Thanks to u/MxPrime101 and u/ILikeMinecraft097 on the r/JacksFilms subreddit for making their posts about getting ReactBot on Linux